 Learn how to create a lead generation quiz with these three key elements.
-Gain more leads while also capturing information about them that you can use for nurturing into clients!
+Capture more leads and nurture them better.
+Turn those leads into clients.

-You may roll your eyes when Buzzfeed quizzes ask “What Disney Princess Are You?” or “What Friends Character Are You?”, but you may not realize how brilliant these personality quizzes are.
-People love them because they’re fun and give them information about themselves, and they also double as lead generation quizzes.
+You may roll your eyes when Buzzfeed quizzes ask “What Disney Princess Are You?”, but you may not realize how brilliant these personality quizzes are.
+People love them because they’re fun and give them information about themselves, and they also double as lead generation tools.

 My brand voice style quiz helped me generate over 700 subscribers on its first day and gained 2,500 more subscribers in the next few months without paid ads.

-The quiz has been my highest-performing freebie to date, but it’s about more than building my list.
-Through the quiz, I’ve been able to collect real data from my audience in a way that’s more fun, interactive, and enjoyable than a typical survey.
+My lead generation quiz has been my highest-performing freebie to date, but it’s about more than building my list.
+Through the quiz, I’ve been able to collect real data from my audience in a way that’s fun, interactive, and enjoyable.

-I also have the added benefit of giving quiz takers unique insights for better self-discovery, helping them feel known and understood at the end of the quiz.
-If you’re interested in creating a lead-generating quiz for your own brand, let’s go through some of the main elements you’ll need:
+Quizzes have the added benefit of giving quiz takers unique insights for better self-discovery, helping them feel seen and like they learned something at the end of the quiz.
+If you’re interested in creating a lead-generating quiz for your own brand, here are some of the main elements you’ll need.

 1. Industry-specific lead gen quizzes